Didi suspends carpool service in China after rape and killing of passenger

 Didi then relaunched Hitch with some newly added safety features.
 The service allows passengers to catch rides from registered drivers headed in the same direction.

-Hitch, one of 13 different services Didi operates in China, isn't the biggest part of the company's business.
-Didi Express, its main ride-hailing service, dominates in terms of the number of rides.
+Hitch is one of a range of different app-based transportation services Didi operates in China, which also include shuttle buses, bike sharing and food delivery.
+The biggest part of its business is Didi Express, its main ride-hailing service, which dominates in terms of the number of rides.

+Didi says it has roughly 550 million users, with around 30 million rides taking place every day through its platform.

 -- Nanlin Fang, Angus Watson and Jethro Mullen contributed to this report.